homas01123/SABER_fast/README.md

-# S.A.B.E.R
-## Semi Analytical Bayesian Error Retrieval
+# S.A.B.E.R (Semi Analytical Bayesian Estimate Retrieval)

-A radiative transfer model to retrieve inherent optical proprieties, water depth and bottom reflectance from remote sensing reflectance.
+A Semi Analytically paramterized aquatic radiative transfer model to primariliy retrieve posterior distributions of Optically Significant Constituents (OSCs), water depth and benthic reflectance from user input of remote sensing reflectance.
-Implement Markov Chain Monte Carlo

 Creator and original developer: Soham Mukherjee
 Packaging: Raphael Mabit
+Maintenance: Soham Mukherjee

+## Outline of the mathemtical and physics-based formulation

+The user is refered to the publication ``A Semi-Analytical Bayesian Estimate Retrieval (SABER) algorithm for the inversion of Remote Sensing Reflectance in optically deep and shallow waters'' (https:/)

 ## Outline of the code structure